Reduce Stress / Find Comfort (and Dairy-Free Mac & Cheese!)

 • Fatigue (especially the pattern of not feeling awake until late morning, feeling tired late-afternoon but then better in the evening and getting a late-evening spike in energy)

-• Lowered immune function (getting sick often, slow recovery from illness, low WBC count)
+• Lowered immune function (getting sick often, slow recovery from illness or irregular WBC count)

 • Cold intolerance